Kapil9696/OpenCV_processing/README.md

 # Shape Detection Script

-This code processes an image to detect three types of shapes: dots, circles, and diamond shapes.
-It uses OpenCV for image processing.
+This code processes an image to detect three types of shapes: dots, circles, and other shapes It uses OpenCV for image processing.
 ## Prerequisites

 - Python 3.x